-The Coastal and Marine Management Plan must be consistent and align with several Council-led documents and strategies.
+The Coastal and Marine Management Plan falls within Council's strategic planning framework and has a relationship with several other Council-plans, strategies and policies (Table 3).

+Table 3.
+Related Council plans and strategies

-The 2021-2025 Council Plan outlines the strategic direction for the Council during its term.
+Document Description Council Plan The 2021-2025 Council Plan outlines the strategic direction for the Council during its term, with development of the 2026 - 2030 Council Plan to commence in June/July 2025.
 The strategic direction of Council is set around five portfolios and a set of strategic directions.
-The five portfolios are:

-- · Health and Wellbeing

-- Environment

-- Local Economy

-- · Heritage, Planning and Infrastructure

-- · Governance and Finance

 Each Portfolio includes intended actions that are relevant to managing marine and coastal Crown land that are then prioritised and budgeted for on an annual basis.

-The Open Space Management Plan provides an overview of all of the Borough's existing open spaces and identifies options for the future use, development and management of these spaces to maximize the relevance and effectiveness of open space for the community (BoQ, 2018).
+Open Space Management Plan The Open Space Management Plan provides an overview of all of the Borough's existing open spaces and identifies options for the future use, development and management of these spaces to maximize the relevance and effectiveness of open space for the community (BoQ, 2018).
 This plan is currently under review and will be completed once the CMMP is finalised.

-The Climate Emergency Response Plan (CERP) is a community-led initiative.
-It aims to place the environment at the centre of decisions and guide Council and community action.
+Climate Emergency Response Plan The Climate Emergency Response Plan (CERP) is a community led initiative that aims to place the environment at the centre of decisions and guide Council and community action.
 It sets targets for renewable energy and transition to a zero-carbon community.
 Actions sit under eight pillars including Wadawurrung cultural values, renewable energy, sustainable buildings and transport, collaboration, adaptation and resilience, consumption and waste and regeneration (BoQ, 2021).

-The Toilet Strategy (2015-2025) establishes community needs in relation to public toilets and informs Council's decision-making and actions to efficiently service the community with public toilets and improve the quality of public toilets (BoQ, 2018a).
-This strategy will be reviewed by Council in response to community requests for additional toilet facilities not within the current scope of the document.

-The need for an Active Transport Strategy (QATS) was identified in the CERP in order to plan a well-connected safe and accessible pathway network.
-The QATS sets out the strategies, actions and initiatives to get people moving and their blood pumping while travelling from one destination or place to another.

-Council is currently in the process of developing a Reconciliation Action Plan.
-This includes scoping and developing relationships with Aboriginal and Torres Strait islander peoples, developing a vision for reconciliation and exploring Council's sphere of influence.
+Toilet Strategy The Toilet Strategy (2021-2025) establishes community needs in relation to public toilets and informs Council's decision-making and actions to efficiently service the community with public toilets and improve the quality of public toilets (BoQ, 2018a).
+This strategy will be reviewed by Council during the life of the CMMP.
+Active Transport Strategy The need for an Active Transport Strategy (ATS) was identified in the CERP in order to plan a well-connected safe and accessible pathway network.
+The ATS sets out the strategies, actions and initiatives to get people moving and their blood pumping while travelling from one destination or place to another.
+Municipal Emergency Management Plan The Municipal Emergency Management Plan set outs the emergency management arrangements for the prevention of, preparedness for, response, relief and recovery from emergencies that could impact the municipality and its communities.
+Reconciliation Action Plan Council is currently in the process of developing a Reconciliation Action Plan utilising Reconciliation Australia's Reconciliation Action Plan (RAP) program which defines four RAP types - Reflect, Innovate, Stretch and Elevate.
+In 2024, Reconciliation Australia formally endorsed the Borough of Queenscliffe's inaugural Reflect RAP - Reflect Reconciliation Action Plan January 2024 - January 2025.
+Council will continue to work toward developing relationships with Aboriginal and Torres Strait islander peoples, developing a vision for reconciliation within the Borough of Queenscliffe.